paritytech/json-rpc-interface-spec/src/api/archive_unstable_storageDiff.md

 **Return value**: String containing an opaque value representing the operation.

 This function calculates the storage difference between two blocks.
-The storage difference is calculated by comparing the storage of the `fromHash` block with the storage of the `currentHash` block.
-If the `fromHash` parameter is not provided, the storage difference is calculated between the parent of the `currentHash` block and the `currentHash` block.
+The storage difference is calculated by comparing the storage of the `previousHash` block with the storage of the `hash` block.
+If the `previousHash` parameter is not provided, the storage difference is calculated between the parent of the `hash` block and the `hash` block.

 The storage difference is calculated for the main storage trie by default.
 The `items` parameter can be used to specify the key prefixes for which the storage difference will be calculated.
 The `prefixes` field contains an array of objects, each describing a key prefix and the type of the storage difference to calculate.
 The `excludeKeyPrefixes` field contains an array of key prefixes for which the storage difference will not be calculated.
 The `childTrie` field specifies the child trie for which the storage difference will be calculated.